 But who can endure the day of his coming, and who can stand when he appears?
 For he is like a refiner’s fire and like fullers’ soap.
 He will sit as a refiner and purifier of silver (Malachi 3:2-3).

-Sterling silver is 92.5% by weight pure silver and 7.5% by weight some other material, usually copper.
-Pure silver is a very soft material, and the alloy made with copper increases its hardness.
-The alloy material also makes the silver more prone to tarnishing.
+Sterling silver used in jewelry and fine flatware is 92.5% by weight pure silver and 7.5% by weight some other material, usually copper.
+Pure silver is a softer material, and the alloy made with copper increases its hardness.
+But the alloy material also makes the silver more prone to tarnishing.
 Sterling silver is hard and easily tarnished because it is impure.

 Proctor & Gamble trademarked the name “Ivory” for its new soap product in 1874.
 According to P&G’s web site, the founder’s son, Harley Procter, was distracted in church one Sunday trying to come up with a name for his new soap.
 When he heard someone reading Psalm 45:8, he knew what to call it.
 All thy garments smell of myrrh, and aloes, and cassia, out of the ivory palaces whereby they have made thee glad.
 Do you remember the tag line for Ivory soap?
 P&G claimed Ivory soap was “ninety-nine and forty-four one hundredths percent pure.”
 Ivory is so pure that “It Floats,” another of its tag lines.

 But being 99.44% pure means that something amounting to 0.56% must be impure.